 Why would you donate?

-If you just enjoy reading the blog and listening to the podcast episodes and you have no inclination to think about donations, that’s fine.
-I will, for as long as I can, keep making this stuff, and you can keep reading it, and the earth will keep turning.
-I am happy to have as many readers as I can possibly have.
+If you just enjoy reading the blog, listening to the podcast episodes, watching the videos, and you have no inclination to think about donations, that’s fine.
+I will, for as long as I can, keep producing content, and you can keep reading, listening, and watching, and the earth will keep turning.
 I do what I do because I think it has value and I want it to reach people, and I will keep doing what it takes to make that a reality.
-I will also continue to prepare material for public talks and publication, and I will do what it takes to make these things happen as much as possible.
+I will also continue to prepare material for public talks and publication.

-If you like this blog and podcast, you support what I do and why I do it (as explained on the About / Mission Statement page), or you have benefited from the material here and would like to show your appreciation and play a part in supporting me in my endeavours (or just being nice to me and making me feel good about what I do!), feel free to click that link.
+If you like this blog, podcast, and videos, you support what I do and why I do it (as explained on the About / Mission Statement page), or you have benefited from the material here and would like to show your appreciation and play a part in supporting me in my endeavours (or just being nice to me and making me feel good about what I do!), feel free to click the link below.
 Think of it like visiting a museum or a church.
 There is no obligation, but if you like what they’re doing, feel more than welcome to help them do it more.

 Glenn Peoples